Pedro-Caldas/Node.js-Blogs-API/README.md

 >MySQL

 ## Instructions to utilize the application
 After cloning the repository, you need to install the necessary dependencies with the `npm install` command and start the project with the `npm start` command.
-After that, you can make requests using an **HTTP client** (Insomnia, Postman, HTTPie, etc.).
+You can create the database with `npm run prestart` or drop it with `npm run drop`.
+To populate its tables, use `npm run seed`.
+After that, you can make requests to the API using an **HTTP client** (Insomnia, Postman, HTTPie, etc.).

 <details>